-If no problems are found, go to "Step 5: Upgrade at Least One Server in the Replica Ring to NetWare 6.5 or Later or eDirectory 8.7.3 or Later" on page 16.
+5 If no problems are found, go to Section 2.5, "Step 5: Upgrade at Least One Server in the Replica Ring to NetWare 6.5 or Later or eDirectory 8.7.3 or Later," on page 17.

-If problems are found, follow the instructions written to the sys:system\sdinotes.txt file to resolve any configuration and key issues.
-Continue with Step 2.
+If problems are found, follow the instructions written to the sys:system\sdinotes.txt file to resolve any configuration and key issues, then continue with Step 6.

-2 Verify that the SDI Domain Key Servers are running NICI 2.6.x or later.
+6 Verify that the SDI Domain Key Servers are running NICI 2.6.x or later.